dart-lang/native/pkgs/native_assets_builder/test_data/simple_data_asset/README.md

-This sample adds a native library in the link step.
+This sample adds and retrieves a data asset.